arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Queue Service (SQS).md

 ## SQS + Lambda + DLQ
 - Failed messages (after the set number of retries) are sent to the DLQ by the SQS queue
 	- ![[attachments/Pasted image 20220513220430.png]]

+## Handling Priority
+> Use two SQS queues, one for low priority (ex. free) and the other for high priority (ex. paid).
+Configure your consuming application to only poll the low priority queue if the high priority queue is empty.